 Indonesia raises volcano warning to highest after Semeru erupts; thousands evacuated

-JAKARTA - A volcano erupted in Indonesia on Sunday spewing a cloud of ash 15km into the sky and forcing the evacuation of nearly 2,000 people, authorities said, as they issued their highest warning for the area in the east of Java island.
+JAKARTA - A volcano erupted in Indonesia on Sunday, spewing a cloud of ash 15km into the sky and forcing the evacuation of nearly 2,000 people, the authorities said as they issued their highest warning for the area in the east of Java.

-There were no immediate reports of any casualties from the eruption of the Semeru volcano and Indonesia’s transport ministry said that there was no impact on air travel but notices had been sent to two regional airports for vigilance.
+There were no immediate reports of any casualties from the eruption of the Semeru volcano and Indonesia’s transport ministry said there was no impact on air travel, although notices had been sent to two regional airports for vigilance.

 “Most roads have been closed since this morning and now it is raining volcanic ash and it has covered the view of the mountain,” community volunteer Bayu Deny Alfianto told Reuters by telephone from near the volcano.

-Indonesia’s disaster mitigation agency BNPB said 1,979 people had been moved to 11 shelters and authorities had distributed masks to residents.
+Indonesia’s disaster mitigation agency BNPB said close to 2,000 people had been moved to 11 shelters and the authorities had distributed masks to residents.

-The volcano began erupting at 2.46am, BNPB said.
+The volcano began erupting at 2.46am local time, BNPB said.
 Videos posted on social media showed grey ash clouds in nearby areas.

-Sunday’s eruption at Mount Semeru on the eastern part of Java island, some 640km east of the capital Jakarta, follows a series of earthquakes on the west of the island, including one last month that killed more than 300 people.
+Sunday’s eruption at Mount Semeru on the eastern part of Java Island, some 640km from the national capital Jakarta, follows a series of earthquakes on the west of the island, including one in November that killed more than 300 people.

-PVMBG’s Gunawan said the agency saw the potential for a bigger supply of magma this year compared to previous eruptions in 2021 and 2020.
+PVMBG’s Mr Gunawan said the agency saw the potential for a bigger supply of magma this year compared with previous eruptions in 2021 and 2020.

 “Therefore Semeru’s hot clouds could reach further (this year) and at that distance there are many residences,” he said.